pangenome/odgi/docs/rst/commands/odgi_extract.rst

 | **-E, --full-range**
 | Collects all nodes in the sorted order of the graph in the min and max
   position touched by the given path ranges.
+This ensures that all the paths of the subgraph are not split by node, but that the nodes are laced together again.
+Comparable to **-R, --lace-paths=FILE**, but specifically for all paths in the resulting subgraph.
 Be careful to use it with very complex graphs.

 | **-p, --paths-to-extract**\ =\ *FILE*